nurboss/Assignment-12-Client-Side/README.md

 In the project directory, you can run:
 # In this web site you can buy Brand New Cars.
-# You can see you order details if your order is panding the status will Show pndding in the product is Shipped the status will be shipped.
+# You can see you order details if your order is panding the status will Show pndding if the product is Shipped the status will be shipped.
-# You can add review and give start in add review section.
+# You can add review and give star in add review section.
 # The admin can add a product and delete a product.
-# The admin can make an onthe admin in make admin saection.
+# The admin can make an another admin in make admin saection.
 ### `npm start`

 Runs the app in the development mode.\